fedelopez/ga-seifx01/week-03/day-02.md

 #### Exercise time

-Show an error panel in the Bank app when the user tries to withdraw more money than their balance.
+Show an error panel in the Bank app that appears when:

+the user tries to withdraw more money than their balance.

 Style it as follows:

 - Red background
 - White font
-- Black dotted border
+- Black border 2px
+- Use padding and margins
 - The error panel should show a message like: `Sorry, you can't withdraw $XX, you don't have enough funds`

 #### Display